 - Organisations supporting people and communities who experience disproportionate challenge and difficulty as a result of the covid-19 crisis

 - Organisations providing services and support for vulnerable people, for which there will be increased demand as a result of the covid-19 crisis

 - Organisations which connect communities and support communities to work together to respond to covid-19

-- The ESF Community Grant has launched a targeted programme in response to COVID-19.
-The round is called Re-Connect and seeks applications from a wide range of voluntary organisations which are ready to reach out by using approaches which tackle the new and emerging barriers arising from the impact of COVID-19.
+- The Education and Skills Funding Agency (ESF) Community Grant (opens in a new tab) has launched a targeted programme in response to COVID-19.
+The round is called ADAPT and seeks applications from a wide range of voluntary organisations which are ready to reach out by using approaches which tackle the new and emerging barriers arising from the impact of COVID-19.
 Grants of up to £20,000 are available across Greater Manchester to eligible organisations in the VCSE sector.
-Applications close on June 3.
+Applications closed on July 22.

 - Big Society Capital (opens in a new tab) has launched a £100million programme of loans and investments to help get much-needed emergency funding to social enterprises, charities and small businesses in disadvantaged areas affected by the coronavirus pandemic.